 And finally, energy needs healing.
 A great thing about Zoom is that energy healers can work well through Zoom.
-Our healer, Maria, has been working with clients throughout the pandemic.
+Our resident healer, has been working with clients throughout the pandemic.

 People feel more comfortable at home, so they relax, which is great for healers to work with.